MieuxVoter/majority-judgment-bot-nimda-discord/README.md

 ## Install MieuxVoter's bot

+You may be eligible for our alpha partnership program.
+(you probably are, we just can't publish the link for everyone until we know how the bot scales)

 1. Join [our chat](https://discord.gg/rAAQG9S)
-2. Ask a member (_@Hirondelle_) for the link to the bot
+2. Ask a member (☯️) for the link to the bot
 3. Accept that the bot comes without guarantees and this is beta
 3. Follow the link to Discord's private wonderland
-4. Type `!poll` in your channel
+4. Type `!join` in your channel
-5. Consider making a small donation to MieuxVoter
+5. Consider making a donation to MieuxVoter
-6. Report/fix bugs, suggest/make improvements, etc.
+6. Report & fix bugs, suggest & make improvements, etc.

 ## Make your own bot